annamariakou/annamariakou/README.md

-Hi there, I'm Annamaria 👋 A Full Stack Developer.
+Hi there, I'm Annamaria 👋 Specialised in Full Stack Development and Data Engineering.

 - ❤️ My passion is tech for good.
 - 👩🏻‍💻 Specialised in MERN Tech Stack [`Javascript`, `React`, `Node.JS`, `Express.JS`] and Data Engineering [`SQL`, `Python`]